Polish roads to freedom and everyday life behind the Iron Curtain.

 End of the tour: Gdańsk

-On this day we would like to invite you to Nowa Huta, the district of Kraków, built in the 1950’s as an example of an ideal communist town, was designed for workers of Vladimir Lenin Steelworks, the biggest steelworks in communist Poland.
+On this day we would like to invite you to Nowa Huta, the district of Kraków, built in the 1950’s as an example of an ideal communist town, which was designed for workers of Vladimir Lenin Steelworks, the biggest steelworks in communist Poland.

 The architecture of Nowa Huta was designed and constructed with an incredible flourish.
-Its monumental urban layout, with the central square and radiating spacious streets, its green spaces, parks, and trees growing on each new street, were supposed to contrast with narrow, dark streets of old Kraków.
+Its monumental urban layout, with the central square and radiating spacious streets, its green spaces, parks, and trees growing on each new street, was supposed to contrast with narrow, dark streets of old Kraków.
 Buildings in the oldest part of Nowa Huta, are now admired as a unique example of social realist architecture in Europe.

 Accommodation: 3* Hotel Columbus

-Today you will be traveling by train (about 2 hours 30 minutes’) to see the capital of Poland, where you can feel the atmosphere of the ‘idyllic’ vibrant, everyday life in communist Warsaw.
-We will show you the most important places which will present the communist-style architecture especially the Stalin’s gift, the symbol of that era – the Palace of Science and Culture with a possibility to tour the basements of this reminder of socialist realism in Europe.
+Today you will be traveling by train (about 2 hours 30 minutes) to see the capital of Poland, where you can feel the atmosphere of the ‘idyllic’ vibrant, everyday life in communist Warsaw.
+We will show you the most important places which will present the communist-style architecture especially Stalin’s gift, the symbol of that era – the Palace of Science and Culture with a possibility to tour the basements of this reminder of socialist realism in Europe.
 Today we will also visit Plac Konstytucji, the model communist city center where the labor class zone was located.
 One of the goals of our today’s tour will be also to see the Communist Party Headquarters which was called the White House and the Censorship Headquarters with the Free Speech Memorial.

 During the tour and visit the key places of that period in Warszawa you will also hear some urban legends about the time of communist absurdities.

-Residence St.Adrew Palace
+Residence St.Andrew Palace

 Day 3 The road to freedom – Lech Walesa, Gdansk Shipyard, European Solidarity Centre.

-Today we are taking you to Gdańsk by train (about 2 hours and 30 minute’s) to show you where the road to freedom began.
+Today we are taking you to Gdańsk by train (about 2 hours and 30 minutes) to show you where the road to freedom began.

-Our guide will recreate the history from 1980’s in Gdańsk where the resistance to the dictatorship of the communist era in eastern Europe was started.
+Our guide will recreate the history from 1980’s in Gdańsk where the resistance to the dictatorship of the communist era in Eastern Europe was started.

-Lech Wałęsa, the shipyard electrician was the leader of the strike in Gdańsk, organized by the 17 000 ship builders.
+Lech Wałęsa, the shipyard electrician was the leader of the strike in Gdańsk, organized by the 17 000 shipbuilders.
 The protest supported by intellectuals and the society transformed into a nationwide social movement “Solidarity”.
 Labor strikes covered the entire country.
 The strike was recognized as the first non-Communist trade union in the Soviet Bloc.